nicolasgarnier/common-oauth2-conf/README.md

  - List of supported scopes and a description of each scopes
  - App registration URL (Where do I create new client credentials?)
  - Additional human readable notes about the provider.
 For instance How to create an app's credential, description of additional custom flows, description of non-spec features.
- - List of Rest APIs URI endpoints accessible for each scopes
+ - List of Rest APIs URI endpoints (Resource servers URIs) accessible for each scopes
+ - How to pass the access token to the resource server: HTTP Header (which one?
+What format?), Query Parameter (Which one?)

 ## Updating / Contributing